 The Saddle Tan is a dark tan color.
-From some angles it can look almost caramel colored.
+From some angles it can look almost caramel or cognac colored.
 It can also look like the light brown color of an old horse saddle.

 The Vintage Brown color is a darker shade of brown but it’s not “super dark” brown.
 It’s got a more vintage look to it.
 If you’ve ever seen a 75 year old leather bag, you’ll know what I mean.
 Our Vintage Brown color also has a slight hint of burgundy to it.
 To be clear, it is not burgundy and it is not red in any way.
 But there’s just enough of a hint of burgundy to the brown to give it a unique and rich color that looks really amazing in person.

-Our hardware is antique brass, which is more of a matte finish and consistent with the look of a vintage bag.
-Most of the mass-market bags today use extremely shiny hardware, which just looks cheap and gaudy – because it is.
+Our hardware is solid antique brass, which is more of a matte finish and consistent with the look of a vintage bag.
+Most of the mass-market bags today use shiny zinc hardware, which can appear cheap and gaudy.

 We use heavy gauge bonded Nylon thread.
 This thread is so strong, they used to use similar threads in parachutes during WWII.
 The thread we use is stronger than the cotton and polyester thread used in most other bags.
 And we went with a heavier gauge than necessary for added durability and aesthetic.
-Our master leather crafters who make our bags also use the best stitching and finishing techniques to ensure that the thread won’t fray and unravel like so many other bags.
+Our master leather crafters who make our bags also use the best stitching and finishing techniques to ensure that the thread won’t fray and unravel.